CrayLabs/SmartSim-workshops/HPC_days_2025/README.md

 ### Your exercise starts here!
 That's it, the rest of the instructions are available in the script or in the notebook, you will just have to replace a bunch of `EXERCISE` lines to get this workflow up and running.
 Have fun!

+If you want to see more output from SmartSim, you can set the environment variable `SMARTSIM_LOG_LEVEL` to `debug` or `developer`: this will reveal a bit of the internal mechanisms of SmartSim - it should not be necessary for this very simple exercise, anyhow.

 If you have questions, you can either ping the instructor directly, or [join our Slack Workspace](https://join.slack.com/t/craylabs/shared_invite/zt-nw3ag5z5-5PS4tIXBfufu1bIvvr71UA) and enter the `#workshops` channel.

+### Solutions
+If you get stuck and do not want to ask an instructor (or you're not at the event), the solutions are available (not really hidden) in the workshop directory.
+If you want to _run_ the solution driver, don't forget to build the corresponding SmartRedis-instrumented simulation code which is available in `solutions/src/<your language>` (unless you're using the Python simulation, which does not have to be compiled).

 ## Notes
 This repository contains a modified version of code taken from [John Burkardt's webpage](https://people.sc.fsu.edu/~jburkardt/).
 This repository also contains a file taken from [this repo](https://github.com/haniibrahim/f90getopt).
 Licenses are inherited.